Movement photography techniques involve capturing motion in photography and portraying motion in photos.

 So in a photo of somebody walking, running, jumping etc we recognize that they’re moving, even if they’re frozen still in the shot (on account of photos don’t move).
 The motion is implied by their body language.

 The assumption with flash is often that the more powerful the flash, the better you can freeze motion.
 But this is not true.
-To freeze movement in photography with flash, the most important factor is flash duration.
+To freeze movement in photography with flash, the most important factor is short flash duration.

-Blurred movement photography
+Blurred movement in photos

 Instead of freezing movement, capturing motion blur is another way to depict motion in photos.

 With panning movement in photography, the subject is relatively frozen and the background is blurred.
 So movement photography isn’t just about paying attention to the subject.